ivangfr/springboot-activemq-rabbitmq-delayed-messages/README.md

 ## Shutdown

-- To stop `springboot-activemq-scheduler-load-testing` application, go to the terminal where it is running and press `Ctrl+C`
+- To stop `delayed-message-producer-consumer` application, go to the terminal where it is running and press `Ctrl+C`
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-activemq-scheduler-load-testing` root folder, run the following command
+- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-activemq-rabbitmq-delayed-messages` root folder, run the following command
   ```
   ./shutdown-environment.sh
   ```
 ## Cleanup

-To remove the Docker image create by this project, go to a terminal and, inside `springboot-activemq-scheduler-load-testing` root folder, run the following script
+To remove the Docker image create by this project, go to a terminal and, inside `springboot-activemq-rabbitmq-delayed-messages` root folder, run the following script
 ```
 ./remove-docker-images.sh
 ```